Forsaken147/Hello-World/Project Premier/readme.md

-# VUE TRANSLATOR
+# Project Premier

-Translating app (Russian, Spanish, Chinese and French) made with Vue.js, YandexAPI.
+Translating app (Russian, Spanish, Chinese and French) made with Vue.js, using the YandexAPI.